Russian (RUSS), Minor

 Total Hours: 18

-The completion of all lower-division coursework or its equivalent in same language to be followed by:
+The completion of all lower-division coursework or equivalent proficiency in same language to be followed by:

 |Language Sequence Requirements|